openlawteam/docs/docs/review-tool/README.md

 Some of the variables we already converted for you, such as dates and addresses.
 That's why do not need to classify these two types.

-There are several types of variables to rename, currently these are the types that are available:
+There are several types of variables to rename.
+Currently these are the types that are available:

 Variable type `Date`: